Tanu2045/atlas-agent/README.md

 # ATLAS: Autonomous Research Agent (MVP)

-ATLAS is a small autonomous research agent that can take a natural-language query, plan a research strategy, search the web, retrieve evidence, and generate a well-structured, citation-rich markdown report.
+ATLAS is an autonomous research agent that can take a natural-language query, plan a research strategy, search the web, retrieve evidence, and generate a well-structured, citation-rich markdown report.

 It is designed as a portfolio-ready project to showcase: